Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 - Licensee must purchase separate licenses or upgrade agreements for new versions

 **No Obligation.** Licensor has no obligation to provide updates, upgrades, or new versions of the Software.

+**Right to Continue Using Licensed Version.** Licensee may continue using the version of the Software licensed under this License even if newer versions become available, provided that: (i) Licensee remains in compliance with this License, (ii) Licensor may discontinue support for older versions as set forth in the Support Policy, and (iii) older versions may not include security patches or bug fixes available in newer versions.

 ## 10. FEES